neos/fusion-form/README.md

 ### Important deviations from the concepts of the Neos.Form package

-- The definitions for form rendering and validation are seperated into `content` and `schema` of the process.
+- The definitions for form rendering and validation are separated into `content` and `schema` of the process.
-- Settings, form-data and node-properties can be used in unified way via fusion to define action and controll the process.
+- Settings, form data and node properties can be used in a unified way via Fusion to define actions and control the process.
 - The concept of finishers is replaced with `actions`
 - Confirmations no special feature but can be created as "step" in a MultiStepProcess
-- Actions can not decide to send the user back into a finished the process.
+- Actions can not decide to send the user back into a finished step.